-Are you unable to add a bluetooth device due to “bluetooth peripheral device driver not found” error on your Windows computer?
+Are you unable to add a Bluetooth device due to the “Bluetooth peripheral device driver not found” error on your Windows computer?
 Don’t panic – you can easily fix it using the solutions listed in this article.

 Bluetooth still remains an easy way to transfer data files of smaller size as it offers a quick method compared to connecting your data cable to your other devices.
 It is also an easy alternative to using file transfer apps.

 However, recently many users have reported encountering Bluetooth peripheral device driver not found error on Windows 10 when trying to add or connect Bluetooth enabled devices, such as smartphones, wireless mouse, keyboard, speakers, headphones, microphones, etc.

 If you’re also one of the unlucky users who have experienced this error, don’t worry.
 In this post, we’ll guide you on how to fix the error Bluetooth peripheral device driver not found on Windows 10.
 But before that, let us first understand and explore what is a Bluetooth peripheral device driver and what are the major causes of the error.

 Recommended Solution to Bluetooth Peripheral Driver Not Found Error

 Several users who reported the same Bluetooth peripheral device driver not found problem were able to successfully tackle it by updating their PC drivers.
 Hence, if you’re not interested in knowing all the solutions shared in the article below, you can simply install Bit Driver Updater and update your out-of-date or faulty Bluetooth driver.
 The main reason for recommending a third-party tool is that it performs automatic driver updates for free without requiring you to make any cumbersome efforts.

 Bluetooth devices work on radio waves to transmit data.
 The Bluetooth peripheral devices can be connected to the computer with the aid of the Bluetooth adapter.
 All systems do have an in-built Bluetooth adapter.